The temperature in the hotel room was seventy degrees.

 It was late, but after a thirteen hour drive caravanning with kids, cousins, and in-laws from Illinois to Virginia, I just wanted to sleep.

-I hugged my pillow tightly and prayed for sleep to sink in swiftly and before everyone returned from the pool smelling like chlorine.
+So I hugged my pillow and prayed to fall asleep before everyone returned from the pool smelling like chlorine.

-“Are they fighting over who gets to use the card-key or is it not working?”
+“Are Andy and the boys fighting over who gets to use the key-card, or is it not working?”
 I wondered.

 In a hushed tone, Danny said: “Dad, I’m hungry.”

-“Have an apple or a banana,” Andy whispered.
+“Have an apple or a banana,” Dad whispered, again.

-Then, as if it was life and death: “Dad, I’m reallllly, REALLLLLY hung…”
+Then, as if it were life or death: “Daaad, I’m reallllly, REALLLLLY hung…”

-But before Danny could finish his hunger cry or Andy had another chance to show off his saint-like patience, I had a chance to imagine what an exorcism might look like – mine, yet I still decided to pipe in where I shouldn’t have!
+But before Danny could finish his hunger cry, or Andy had a chance to show off his saint-like patience, I piped in where I shouldn’t have.

-And then, he started in on a third apple!
+And then, he started in on a third apple and I thought:

-And with every bite of every apple, the crunching in my head grew louder.
+And with every bite of every apple, the crunching in my head got louder.

-It was so loud, I thought I was eating the apples, but I was just grinding my teeth.
+So loud, I thought I was eating an apple, but I was just grinding my teeth.

-And do you know what Danny did with each apple when he was done?
+And guess what Danny did with the apple cores?

 But it didn’t end there.

-“Dannnnnn, you are NOT eating a fourth apple, are you?!
+“Dan, you are NOT eating a fourth apple, are you?!”

-I knew I needed to apologize for my rotten behavior and for not putting more emphasis on the quiet, underrated goodness of bananas.
+I knew I needed to apologize for my rotten behavior.

 I was tired.